arbertrary/decker-time-capsule/readme.md

 -   `decker scorm`

     Build a scorm package that may be uploaded to a Learning Management System.
-Must have the following defined in decker.yaml: 'course', 'author', 'version', 'scorm:true', (optional 'passing-grade' will set the minimum passing grade).
+Must have the following defined in decker.yaml: 'course', 'author', 'version', 'scorm:true'.

 ## Publishing SCORM Content